 1. Turn off the projector and unplug the power cord.

-2. Slide the air filter cover latch and open the air filter cover.
+2. Place your finger into the groove at the top of the air filter cover and pull to open the cover.

 3. Pull the air filter out of the projector.